-New believers don’t know automatically know how to pray.
-In fact, when we first get saved our prayers are selfish and misguided.
-Others use their prayer time as an opportunity to complain to God about their problems.
-This is offensive to the Lord.
+Young believers don’t automatically know how to pray.
+In fact, when we first get saved our prayers are usually selfish and misguided.
+Many people use their prayer time as an opportunity to complain to God about their problems.

 - Prayer for salvation – Romans 10:9

 - Prayer for forgiveness – I John 1:9